top of page

 Artist Statement:

-I try to capture movement in a medium that does not move.
-Using steel which is an inherently rigid material I work to convey a sense of fluid action in space.
+I work to capture movement in a medium that does not move.
+Using steel, which is an inherently rigid material, I work to convey a sense of fluid action in space.
 My work explores the wide range of movement of the human figure informed through my study of drawing the human anatomy.
 My sculptures seek to convey the motion of the body in extremely stressful and beautiful positions; the moment that a dancer is at the peak of a jump, the weightless split second before a body succumbs to gravity.
 I am describing an ephemeral action in steel to convey this moment for eternity.
 I want the viewer to visualize the actions that led up to a given pose and the actions that will follow it.
 Using the brightly colored surfaces separates the figures from the landscape, making them stand out in much the same way people do when they wear clothes.
 The brilliant colors serve as protection for the steel from the corrosive outdoor environment as well as adding excitement to the steel to aid in the sense of movement.
-The work explores the range of possibilities and flexibility of the material as well as the subject matter.
-The display of my work in the outdoor public arena is the perfect place for the inherent academic roots to be brought to every person in an easily recognizable and accessible way, bridging the gap between the intimidating gallery or fine art institution and the general public.
+The work explores the range of possibilities and flexibility of the material as well as the subject

 Social Media: